-On 16 December 2021, the Scheme refinanced its debt facility to support its significant pipeline of acquisitions and developments.
-The \$1 billion senior unsecured debt facility replaced the \$850 million secured debt facility and increased funding diversity of the Scheme.
-The new borrowing structure is an important step in the Scheme's growth strategy and is also structured to facilitate access to longer term tenor debt capital markets.
-The increase in the weighted average tenor of the debt facilities also provides a smoother maturity profile which reduces future refinancing risk and enhances the Scheme's ability to continue to deliver on its objective to provide investors consistent and sustainable income returns, together with the opportunity of long-term capital growth.
+In November 2022, the Scheme refinanced \$250 million from its senior unsecured debt facility and increased the capacity by \$300 million, resulting in a total limit of \$1.3 billion.
+The new Tranche A1 \$250 million replaced the prior Tranche A debt facility of \$250 million.
+The other new Tranches added were Tranche B1 for \$75 million, Tranche C1 for \$75 million and Tranche D1 for \$150 million.
+The increase in the weighted average tenor of the debt facilities reduces future refinancing risk and enhances the Scheme's ability to continue to deliver on its objective to provide investors consistent and sustainable income returns, together with the opportunity of long-term capital growth.